Independent Scotch Whisky Bottlers Available in Israel

 Single Malts of Scotland – Elixir Distillers

 You can find "The Single Malts of Scotland-The Parcel Series" here in Israel.
 I've bought three in their series and all three were absolutely excellent.
-Particularly the Clynelish 8 YO Parcel No.2 was exceptional.
+Of particular note was the Clynelish 8 YO Parcel No.2 which was quite exceptional.
 I can still taste it now.
 Pineapple and Vanilla ice cream.

 Available in Israel from https://Sipil.co.il